Factbox: Global oil, gas producers cut spending after crude price crash

 Kurdistan-focused producer Gulf Keystone suspended some of its drilling activities in the northern Iraqi region.

-Lundin Petroleum (LUPE.ST) has decided to cut its proposed dividend for 2019 by 44%, and said it was cutting its total 2020 capital, exploration, decommissioning and G&A spending by an initial $170 million or around 13%.
+Lundin Petroleum has decided to cut its proposed dividend for 2019 by 44%, and said it was cutting its total 2020 capital, exploration, decomissioning and G&A spending by an initial $170 million or around 13%.

 Premier expects to be broadly cash-flow neutral in 2020, assuming a $100 million reduction in planned 2020 capital spending and a $35 oil price for the rest of the year.